fengjixuchui/FolderLockDriver-1/README.md

 # FolderLockDriver
-Folder lock driver for Windows - hide and lock any files and folders.
+Folder lock driver for Windows - helps you to hide and lock any files and folders.